andybellenie/factorio-old-school-rocket-difficulty/README.md

 # Old School Rocket Difficulty

-2.0 drastically reduced the resource requirements to launch a rocket in the base game, even without Space Age enabled.
+Factorio 2.0 drastically reduced the resource requirements to launch a rocket in the base game, removing much of the end-game challenge.

-This removed a lot of the challenge of the end-game.

-This mod restores the essence of that challenge without any complex changes by directly adding the removed ingredients to the recipe for rocket parts, specifically:
+This mod restores that challenge by adding the removed ingredients directly to the rocket part recipe:

 - 50 advanced circuits
 - 50 electronic circuits

-These used to come from the speed module 1 required to build the now deprecated Rocket Control Unit and were a major resource sink.
+These circuits used to come from the Speed Module 1 required to build the now-deprecated Rocket Control Unit, and were a major resource sink.

-With this mod, resource requirements to build a rocket are now identical to the game prior to 2.0.
+## Settings

+- **Vanilla** - No changes
+- **Pre-2.0** (default) - Restores original rocket part requirements
+- **Pre-2.0 Marathon** - 4x multiplier on all ingredients for an extra challenge

+## Compatibility

+Compatible with Space Age, but automatically disabled when Space Age is active (since rockets work differently in that expansion).